Kostas Davourlis

-Kostas Davourlis (Κώστας Δαβουρλής, 4 January 1948 – 23 May 1992) born in Agyia, Patras, popularly nicknamed The Black Prince, was a former Greek footballer who played as an attacking midfielder.
+Konstantinos Davourlis (Κώστας Δαβουρλής, 4 January 1948 – 23 May 1992) born in Agyia, Patras, popularly nicknamed The Black Prince, was a former Greek footballer who played as an attacking midfielder.
 A gifted and talented player, he was voted by the Greek sports magazine "Ethnosport" as one of the 50 best Greek football players ever.

-Having gained fame in Greece as the creative playmaker for Panachaiki FC, Davourlis attracted even more attention during the 1973 season, when he helped his team become the first Greek countryside football club ever to qualify for a European competition (the 1974 UEFA Cup).
+Having gained fame in Greece as the creative playmaker for Panachaiki, Davourlis attracted even more attention during the 1973 season, when he helped his team become the first Greek countryside football club ever to qualify for a European competition (the 1974 UEFA Cup).

 Davourlis was famed for his technical ability, his ball skill, his creative passes and his powerful shot in or outside the box; furthermore, his leadership was exemplary.
 He was also a notable free kick taker, as demonstrated by his numerous goals from outside the penalty area.

 In spite of the fact that his career had a rather bitter end for a player of his caliber, he is still worshiped by fans all over the Peloponnese.
 The Panachaiki Stadium bears his name since 1992, when he died due to a heart attack.

 Club career

 Early career, Panionios Patron and Panachaiki 1962–1971

 Davourlis was born in Patras.
-Having been discovered by Panachaiki former player and scouter Spyros Voulgarakis, he began his playing career at the age of fourteen with a Panachaiki subsidiary team, Panionios Patron.
+Having been discovered by Panachaiki former player and scouter Spyros Voulgarakis, he began his playing career at the age of fourteen with a Panchaiki subsidiary team, Panionios Patron.
 Two years later he joined the senior team and contributed to Panachaiki's battle to reach the Greek first division.
 His most notable achievement at that time was that he became the first Greek football player to be selected for the national team while playing for a second division team.

 Finally, after several unsuccessful attempts, Panachaiki made it to the "big" division in 1969 and Davourlis' talent shone.
 However, the team was involved in a bribery scandal and sunk again to the lower division.
 Fortunately enough for Davourlis, they were back a year later and the Black Prince of Patras led Panachaiki's rise towards glory.